Abhiraaj-Jadhav/Wallmart-Retail-Sales-Forecasting/README.md

 Data Preprocessing:

 Handled missing values and outliers.
-Converted date formats and ensure data consistency.
+Converted date formats and ensured data consistency.

 Exploratory Data Analysis:

 Identified relationships between sales and external factors like unemployment and CPI.
-Visualized seasonal trends and anomalies.
+I visualized seasonal trends and anomalies.

 Predictive Modeling:

-ARIMA model was trained on historical weekly sales.
+The ARIMA model was trained on weekly historical sales.
 Forecasted sales for the next 12 weeks.

 ## 🚀 Results